Try this easy tiramisu recipe without alcohol or eggs. This easy no-bake dessert is so simple to make yet tastes indulgent.

 Espresso: You can either grab some espresso from your favorite coffee shop or use instant espresso powder mixed with hot water.
 I really like this espresso powder from King Arthur Baking.
 You can also use strong coffee.

 Mascarpone Cheese: Mascarpone is an Italian sweet cheese found near the cheese counter in most supermarkets.
 Mascarpone has a similar texture to cream cheese.
-If you can't find mascarpone use an equal amount of cream cheese plus 2 tablespoons of sour cream.

 Powdered Sugar: Powdered sugar mixes easily into the mascarpone and cream mixture.
-If you don't have powdered sugar you could also use granulated white sugar but your mascarpone mixture may be a bit grainy.

-This tiramisu recipe is lightly sweetened with a strong coffee flavor.
+Tip: This tiramisu recipe is lightly sweetened with a strong coffee flavor.
 If you prefer a sweeter tiramisu I suggest doubling the sugar.

 Vanilla Extract: Vanilla extract complements and enhances the coffee flavor.